 The major knock against water-based polyurethane is the price.
 Cans of water-based topcoats can be as much as two to three times more expensive than oil-based alternatives.
 However, the difference is usually just a few dollars.

 However, water-based polyurethane makes up for this in other ways.
-If you choose a product that doesn’t need sanding, you’ll save money here.
-You also get to finish the task significantly quicker, meaning you can move on to the next task.
+You’ll save money here if you choose a product that doesn’t need sanding.
+You also finish the task significantly quicker, meaning you can move on to the next task.

-With the proper application, therefore, using water-based poly could actually be cheaper.
+With the proper application, therefore, using water-based poly could be cheaper.

 Not as Stain Resistant